 Once your charity has taken the Counter Fraud Pledge, we’ll email you a badge which you can use on your website, newsletters and printed materials.

 The badge is a statement that you are actively managing the risk of fraud and taking the necessary steps to safeguard your charity’s assets.
 By displaying the badge, you will be helping to build trust among your donors, beneficiaries and supporters.

-Also by signing the Pledge you are able to access the toolkit and resources available to ensure you are in the best possible place to proactively tackle fraud.
+By signing the Pledge you will be sent the Counter Fraud toolkit and resources to help you ensure you are in the best possible place to proactively tackle fraud.

 Counter Fraud Pledge toolkit